ossls/O3DE_tutorials/Save Tutorial/ScriptedSaveSystem_Tutorial.md

 }

 function SaveSystem:OnActivate()

-    -- Get the ScriptEvent asset, this registers and makes it available for us self.scriptEventAsset = self.Properties.SaveSystemScriptEvents:Get(self)

     -- Connect to the Script Event (SaveEvents is the name of the ScriptEvent we specified in the ScriptEvent asset) self.theScriptEvent = SaveEvents.Connect(self)